sarahcolbert/sibling_roh_analysis/README.md

 ## calculate the effect of FROH on height (as an example) within-full-siblings
 height_wsibs <- lmer(height_sibs ~ froh_sibs + covars, data = froh_phenotype_wsibs)
 ```

+## Step 6: Run between family models

+** NTS: may need to prep the phenotype files before this